 Table of Contents[Hide][Show]

-When traveling, it can be difficult to discern what is and what’s not allowed on an airplane, and the rules can vary depending on where you go.
+When traveling, it can be difficult to know what is and is not allowed in your baggage, and the rules can vary depending on where you go.

 What Does the TSA Consider a “Liquid”?

 According to the TSA, a liquid can include traditional fluid liquids as well as aerosols, gels, creams, and pastes.
 Anything that you can squirt out of a bottle or spread onto something, is considered a liquid.

 That means that items like toothpaste, lip gloss, mascara, shaving cream, and even peanut butter are considered to be liquids.
 Below is a table with more examples of liquids.

 According to the TSA, you can take most liquids in your checked luggage, and there are no limits to the volume of liquid taken on your flight as long as they adhere to the weight allowances of checked luggage.

 As a rule of thumb when flying in the U.S., the checked luggage weight limit is typically 50 lbs. (with additional fees if you go over).
 However, if you have elite status with the airline or if you are flying business/first class, the baggage allowance can go up to 70 lbs. per checked bag.

 Just be aware that there are certain types of liquids that have restrictions, even in checked luggage.
 Let’s take a look at some of these specific scenarios.

 Alcohol can be packed in your checked luggage with some restrictions.
 The restrictions for these items are more severe if you want to bring them in your carry-on, where the 3-1-1 liquids rule applies.